 All about Guadalest

-Although only a tiny village with just 258 registered residents (2023 figures) it is one of the most photographed places in the country.
+Although small—home to just 258 registered residents as of 2023—Guadalest is one of the most photographed destinations in the country, drawing thousands of visitors each year.

 All about Guadalest